xoxzo/blog.xoxzo.com/content/Industry/voice-or-text-en.md

 ## Precision

 The simple act of writing requires a preorganization of our ideas and thoughts because it’s harder to keep pouring whatever comes to mind into written words.
 That naturally creates more condensed and organized messages, straight to the point, without any unnecessary distractions from the topic.
+Therefore it is common for appointments to be confirmed in an email or SMS message with the exact date and time for the recipient to be able to double check.
+With the [Xoxzo web API for SMS](https://www.xoxzo.com/en/about/sms-api/) you’re able to send text messages from your PC to multiple carriers.
+Even more conveniently in case you want to add a link to your SMS message Xoxzo has the link tracking functionality which shortens your link and makes it possible to track the date and time the recipient opened the link.

 ## Tone and emotions